 When it comes to driverless cars, safety concerns are at the forefront.
 It takes a lot of faith for consumers to take their hands off the wheel and put their complete trust in a machine.

-Part of assuaging these concerns is understanding the technology involved and identifying companies with a track record of success and consumer safety.
+Understanding the technology involved and identifying companies with a track record of success and consumer safety are parts of assuaging these concerns.

 See Related: 21 Best Spacial Computing Stocks to Invest in Today